-If y you itemize uninsured health care expenses and deduct the emize uninsured health care expenses and deduct them on your income tax return, you may not not pay for the same expenses from your Health Care FSA.
-You may use this worksheet to help you dec decide which method will work best for you: deducting health care expenses on your tax return or usi using the Health Care FSA.
+If you itemize uninsured health care expenses and deduct them on your income tax return, you may not pay for the same expenses from your Health Care FSA.
+You may use this worksheet to help you decide which method will work best for you: deducting health care expenses on your tax return or using the Health Care FSA.

 1. Calculate your adjusted gross income \$ 2.
-Multiply this amount by 10% X 10%

-3. The minimum amount of health care expenses you must have to be eligible to deduct health care expenses on your tax return \$
+Multiply this amount by 10% X 10% 3.
+The minimum amount of health care expenses you must have to be eligible to deduct health care expenses on your tax return \$